microsoft/industry/fsi/docs/architectureAndDesign.md

 FSI Landing Zones provides a prescriptive guidance on how to structure the subscriptions and management groups in Azure.
 As a starting point, there will be 3 dedicated subscriptions for the platform purposes:

 * Connectivity
-This is the dedicated subscription for the initial hub in the first Azure region you have presence/will start with.
-It will contain all centrally managed networking resources such as VNETs, VPNs, ExpressRoute, etc. This subscription will be managed by the platform team, and more specifically the networking team.
+This is the dedicated subscription for the initial hub virtual network in the first Azure region to be used.
+It will contain all centrally managed networking resources such as the hub virtual network, VPN and/or ExpressRoute gateways, Azure Private DNS Zones, etc. This subscription will be managed by the platform team, and more specifically the networking team.

 * Management
 A dedicated subscription is used to host the management resources that must remain separated from the workloads and landing zones, that provides an unified view with regards to security, platform observability, alerts, and remediations.
 It will contain a dedicated Log Analytics workspace that is tightly integrated with Microsoft Defender for Cloud, Microsoft Sentinel, and governed by Azure Policy.